copl68/367DataScience/Midterm/intro.md

 <br><br> Receiving the Covid vaccine is vital in protecting against Covid-19, just like how the flu vaccine is vital
 to avoid contraction of the flu.
 More vaccines will lead to less people contracting Covid, thus dramatically reducing the spread.
-According to the Centers for Disease Control and Prevention, "COVID-19 vaccination will be an important tool to help stop the pandemic." <sup>1</sup> However, vaccines must be bought before they can be administered, which can make it more difficult to obtain in poorer countries.
+According to the Centers for Disease Control and Prevention, "COVID-19 vaccination will be an important tool to help stop the pandemic." <sup>1</sup>
+<br>However, vaccines must be bought before they can be administered, which can make it more difficult to obtain in poorer countries.
 As a result, Covid may remain a continuous problem in those areas.
+The obvious impact of Covid's continued existence is the detrimental health effects.
+The virus has caused almost 2.82 worldwide as of April 1st, 2021, however has infected almost 130 Million people worldwide <sup>4</sup>.
+Commonly observed effects of the virus include, but are not limited to, fever, cough, fatigue, and nausea (cdc), however there is no way to be sure of the long term effects of the virus.
+In fact, studies have begun to find evidence of hidden neurological long term effects of Covid-19.
+Harvard studies have found that some individuals who have recovered from the virus show impaired attention ability, likely due to oxygen deprevation, leading to minor brain damage.
+Covid infection may also lead to higher risk of alzheimers in the future.

 Identifying if there is a relationship here could help determine ways to help stop the spread of Covid-19

 - **The dataset(s) you will be using.**
 <br><br> [Country Vaccinations](https://www.kaggle.com/gpreda/covid-world-vaccination-progress)